Self-Specialization: Uncovering Latent Expertise within Large Language Models: Results and Analyses

-\paragraph{How is the quality of synthetic self-specialization data?} To quantitatively assess the quality of the data generated through self-specialization, we train a model using 3.7K instances of available human-labeled data in a multi-task learning setting and compare its performance to that of a model trained on 5K instances of generated synthetic self-specialization data, as depicted in Figure \ref{fig:falcon}.
-Although the model trained on supervised data exhibits higher performance as expected, the performance gap between the two models is not large, further underscoring the effectiveness of the proposed self-specialization.
-In Figure \ref{fig:stats}, we showcase a qualitative visualization that analyzes the synthetic data generated through self-specialization.
+\paragraph{Effect of iterative self-specialization.} In Section \ref{subsec:iter}, we discussed the potential of employing an iterative process by leveraging the self-specialized model instead of the base model throughout the generation process.
+Table \ref{table:ablation_iter} shows the ablation study, where each iteration involved generating 5K samples, and final results were obtained using 5K samples from the last iteration for a fair comparison.
+We observe that the iterative process leads to further performance enhancements, compared to the one w/o iteration.
+In our preliminary tests, we rarely find meaningful improvements with the subsequent iteration, which we leave for future work to refine.

+\paragraph{Self-specialization vs. domain pre-training.} We compare our model based on LLaMA-2-7B with existing baselines \citep{wu2023pmcllama}: MedLLaMA-13B and PMC-LLaMA-7B/-13B.
+The former is an LLaMA variant further pre-trained on a large domain-specific corpus (i.e., medicine), and the latter is further instruction-tuned using annotated/synthetic datasets, including medical QA, rationale for reasoning, and conversational dialogues.
+Notably, we find that our self-specialized 7B model is on par with or better than MedLLaMA-13B ($p=0.006, k=5$) and PMC-LLaMA-13B ($p=0.01, k=5$) despite their larger parameters and extensive domain-specific tuning.
+Additionally, using our 7B-generated data to specialize MedLLaMA indicates that self-specialization can enhance domain-specific pre-training ($p=0.001, k=5$), suggesting complementarity.

+\paragraph{Impact of the number of self-generated data.} In Figure \ref{fig:data_analysis}, we analyze the impact of the number of self-specialization data within biomedical and financial domains.
+Starting from zero, a sharp increase in $F_1$ score is observed as we introduce the first 100 instances which largely consist of seed instructions, underlining the significant impact of seeds not only as in-context demonstrations but also as training data.
+The performance continues to rise steadily with additional data, plateauing around 5K instances, supporting our decision on the use of 5K data.
+Self-specialization's success with relatively small self-generated data highlights its data efficiency and practicality.

+\paragraph{How is the quality of synthetic self-specialization data?} In Figure \ref{fig:stats}, we showcase a qualitative visualization that analyzes the synthetic data generated through self-specialization, confirming that self-specialization produces domain-focused data.
+To quantitatively assess the quality, Figure \ref{fig:falcon} in Appendix compares our model against a model trained on labeled data, which shows a narrow performance gap, implying the quality of generated data.
 Additionally, some examples are provided in Table \ref{table:examples1} \& \ref{table:examples2} in Appendix, offering insights into the quality of the self-generated specialization data.